Patagonian Cavy

 Near Threatened

-Also known as "Patagonian mara" or "Patagonian hare"
+This species is also known as the"Patagonian mara" or "Patagonian hare".

 Patagonian cavies may walk or hop like hares or gallop like horses.